Below are our answers to the most frequently asked questions (FAQs).

 1. How much does it cost to sail on your yacht?

-Rates for private cruises start at USD 2,600 per night depending on the season.
-You can also book a cabin and join a cruise for USD 2,600 per person for 6 days.
+Rates for private cruises start at USD 1,900 per night depending on the season.
+You can also book a cabin and join a cruise for USD 1,600 per person for 4 days or USD 2,600 for 6 days.
 Read more here for details on bookings and costs.

 2. Do I need to know how to sail?